LtGolden/RAM-Limiter/README.md

 # RAM-Limiter
 Limits Application Ram Usage(specifically browsers/discord)

-This application is somewhat based on 0vm's Ram Limiter, found here: (https://github.com/0vm/RAM-Limiter)
+This application is loosely based on 0vm's Ram Limiter, found here: (https://github.com/0vm/RAM-Limiter)

 His tool hasn't been updated in a while, so I figured I'd alter it to my tastes and make it very simple to use.
 There are 2 versions: